aaronpliu/vsfilemanager/README.md

 - **Multi-format Support**: Works seamlessly with both JSON and YAML file formats
 - **Smart Detection**: Automatic detection of same-named files with configurable sync prompts

-## Features
+## JSON/YAML Block Editor

-- Edit JSON and YAML files in hierarchical blocks using dot notation (e.g., `config.db.host`)
-- Synchronize changes across multiple files with same name in parent/sibling directories
+The Block Editor provides a user-friendly interface for editing JSON and YAML files with a hierarchical view.
+Key features include:

+- View file contents organized by depth levels
+- Edit values in place with type preservation
+- Add new blocks at any depth level
+- Delete unwanted blocks
-- Batch update functionality to apply changes to multiple JSON/YAML files simultaneously
+- Search functionality to find specific keys
-- Smart detection of same-named files with automatic sync prompts
+- Save or reload the document as needed

 ## Commands